07983224110 - 07864677383

 We farm in a way that is gentle to the local ecosystem and respectful of natural processes.
 This means we use no artificial products and very little machinery, leaving nature to do what it does best - abound in produce!

 We sell most of our produce directly from the farm via our click-and-collect service.
 We also operate a small box scheme, delivering freshly picked vegetables straight to your door.
-Lastly, we supply some businesses that you can find on our stockists.

 Meet The Team